 As shown, this file is configured for a single-threaded run, but will be modified later in this tutorial for a multi-threaded setup (Section 4.2.6).

 Files input/bathy.bin, input/windx_cosy.bin

-The purpose and format of these files is similar to tutorial Barotropic Ocean Gyre, and were generated by matlab script verification/tutorial_baroclinic_gyre/input/gendata.m.
-See Section 3.9 for additional information on MITgcm input data file format specifications.
+The purpose and format of these files is similar to tutorial Barotropic Ocean Gyre.
+The matlab script verification/tutorial_baroclinic_gyre/input/gendata.m was used to generate these files.

 File input/SST_relax.bin